mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_MUSR.rst

 - A plot should appear, the details are not important
 - In the loading bar enter ``62250-1``
 - Some new data will appear in the plot
-- To see all of the data press the ``XXXXX`` button and select all of the rows in the pop-up
+- To see all of the data press the ``select plot data`` button and select all of the rows in the pop-up
 - Keep the pop-up open
 - Tick the ``Co-Add`` option in the loading area
 - The number of options in the pop-up will be reduced from two to one